-To ensure continuous performance of the Company's functions the Incident Management Policy, the Business Continuity Policy, the Business Continuity and the Recovery plan were developed.
+To ensure continuous performance of the Company's functions the Incident Management Policy, Operational risk management policy, the Business Continuity Policy, the Business Continuity and the Recovery plan were developed.
 These policies and plans prescribe the actions to be taken and establish communication procedures in the event of different scenarios in order to ensure uninterrupted business performance.
 The risk management is responsible for the indicators control and reporting to the Management Board.